-Notice that the argument of the first printf contains a combination of two characters \ and n at the end of the string.
+Notice that the argument of the first printf contains a combination of two characters $\$ and \mathbf{n} at the end of the string.
 This combination is collectively called the newline character.
 A newline character instructs the computer to go to the next (new) line.
 It is similar in concept to the carriage return key on a typewriter.
-After printing the character comma (,) the presence of the newline character \n causes the string "I remember!" to be printed on the next line.
-No space is allowed between \ and n.
+After printing the character comma (,) the presence of the newline character $\$ causes the string "I remember!" to be printed on the next line.
+No space is allowed between $\$ and $\$ n.

-If we omit the newline character from the first printf statement, then the output will again be a single line as shown:
+If we omit the newline character from the first printf statement, then the output will again be a single line shown as follows.